Omaha Mesothelioma Lawyer

 - Douglas County and Omaha account for the largest number of asbestos-related deaths in Nebraska.

-- Several industries, as well as older buildings constructed with asbestos have caused exposure and continue to be at issue in Omaha.
+- Several industries, as well as older buildings constructed with asbestos, have caused exposure and continue to be an issue in Omaha.

 Western Mineral Products

 Omaha was once home to an important vermiculite processing plant.
-Between 1967 and 1991 it handled over 165,000 tons of the mineral that was commonly used in construction minerals.
+Between 1967 and 1991, it handled over 165,000 tons of the mineral commonly used in construction minerals.

 Owned by Western Minerals Products, the plant received shipments of vermiculite from the infamous W.R.
 Grace mines in Libby, Montana.
 The minerals shipped out from the Libby mines contained contaminating asbestos.